Skip to the content.

 The distribution comes with three executables:

-puccini-tosca compile examples/tosca/descriptions.yaml
+puccini-tosca compile examples/1.3/descriptions.yaml

-Let’s compile a local example for OpenStack that uses imports (relative URLs):
+Now let’s compile a local example for OpenStack that uses imports (relative URLs):

 puccini-tosca compile examples/openstack/hello-world.yaml